alpsteam/autonomous-labs/README.md

 ## Issues

-If there are issues with this lab guide or you have feedback please use the [issues section](https://github.com/m1nka/autonomous-labs-template/issues) of this repository.
+If there are issues with this lab guide or you have feedback please tell us in the [issues section](https://github.com/m1nka/autonomous-labs-template/issues) of this repository.